rbenwallace/Offline-Music-Player/README.txt

 This stores the Playlist entity and the Song entity, and defines constraints (which entity attributes must be unique) as well as their configurations.

+*** Tests IOS Folder ***
+- Tests_AudioPlayer.swift
+This file contains all of the unit tests for the main audio player functionalitities.

 ########
 How to run and use the app
 ########